ndenicolais/react-password-generator/README.md

 - pauseOnHover: Keep the timer running or not on hover
 - draggable: Allow toast to be draggable
 - progress: Progress bar

+*** In this list there are only the parameters that i've used in the code.
+For all parameters see React-toastify's documentation.